Openfisca-NSW/openfisca_windows_tutorial/README.md

 This tells Github who uploaded these changes.
 (We're working on a way for this to be supplied in Docker so you don't need to enter this for each container.
 Stay tuned.)

+So run

+>   git config --global user.email "you@example.com"

+and

+>   git config --global user.name "Your Name"

 3. run

 > git push